A to Z Resources

 Also known as the IF-AT: "An exciting and revolutionary new testing system that transforms traditional multiple-choice testing into an interactive learning opportunity for students and a more informative assessment opportunity for teachers."
 Click the link above for the website and resources.

-Click the link above for information on IE at Cal Poly.
+Click the link above for information on University Diversity and Inclusivity at Cal Poly.

 Inquiry-Based Learning (Including Cal Poly's own Academy of Inquiry-Based Learning, AIBL)